-- “scientific studies have reliably shown that when there is a drastic change in the diet, the body responds very swiftly and efficiently”
+- “Scientific studies have reliably shown that when there is a drastic change in the diet.
+The body responds very swiftly and efficiently”

 His recommendations for calories in the two phases:

-Seems fairly simple, right?
+Seems simple, right?
 Though I might not agree with every bit of his premise, the theory is certainly enticing, especially if you know, for instance, that you’ll be eating your ass off on vacation for two weeks.
 Should you have such a plan, it might behoove you to undereat for two solid weeks prior to that caloric bonanza to get the most out of it (and look your best while you embark upon a Kobiyashi-style gastronomic catastrophe).
 The best bit to take away from this diet- experimentation is key.
 Every bit of information you can pick up will be useful at some point, no matter whether you agree with the author’s premise or not… but screw you if you disagree with me.